GKO95/GKO95.github.io/_docs/programming/en/PRGMING_C.md

 | `/=`     | `x /= 1` | `x = x / 1` |
 | `%=`     | `x %= 1` | `x = x % 1` |

-Although not an assignment operator, a similar **increment and decrement** of the numerical value can be expressed as follow on C-based programming language:
+Although not an assignment operator, the similar increment and decrement operator has identical meaning as follows:

 | OPERATOR    | EXAMPLE   | DESCRIPTION       |
 | ----------- | --------- | ----------------- |